-The Australian Red Cross Family and Domestic Violence (FDV) Financial Assistance Program is available to people on temporary visas, or with uncertain visa status, who are living in Australia and:
+The Australian Red Cross Family and Domestic Violence (FDV) Financial Assistance program is available to people:

 The FDV Financial Assistance program can help you with:

-Applications to the FDV program must be made online.
+Applications to the FDV Financial Assistance must be made online.

 Do not send applications or documents via email.